-CMTA was proud to partner with the Cincinnati Police Department on their brand-new District 3 Police Headquarters.
-We were able to exceed their efficiency and sustainability goals without additional funding from the city, and create a Zero Energy police headquarters on a traditional budget.
+CMTA was proud to partner with the Cincinnati Police Department on their District 3 Police Headquarters.
+We were able to exceed their efficiency and sustainability goals without additional funding from the city and create a Zero Energy police headquarters on a traditional budget.

 Project At A Glance

 2017 ASHRAE National Technology Award